 ASM has a “buddy system” to assist authors who are not native English speakers.
 “Buddies” are mammalogists who have offered to preview manuscripts that need editorial revision for English.
 Authors interested in having a manuscript previewed should contact the Journal Editor or an Associate Editor for Journal of Mammalogy.
 Individuals interested in having their names added to the list of “buddies” should contact Alicia Linzey (email@example.com).

-Proposals for Sabbaticals and for collaborative working groups (Working Groups and Catalysis Meetings) are now being accepted at The National Evolutionary Synthesis Center (NESCent).
-We are looking to fund innovative approaches to outstanding problems in evolutionary biology.
+Proposals for Sabbaticals, Working Groups and Catalysis Meetings are now being accepted at The National Evolutionary Synthesis Center (NESCent).
+We are looking to support innovative approaches to outstanding problems in evolutionary biology.
 In particular, proposals that have a clear interdisciplinary focus, or involve evolutionary concepts in non-traditional disciplines, are strongly encouraged, as are proposals that demonstrate international participation and a mix of senior and emerging researchers, including graduate students.
-Proposals for Working Groups and Catalysis Meetings are accepted twice a year, with deadlines on June 10 and December 1.
-Proposals for Sabbaticals may be one semester to a full year (deadlines June 10 and December 1) or they may be for short-term visits (2 weeks to 3 months; deadlines on January 1, April 1, July 1 and September 1).
+Proposals are accepted twice a year, with deadlines on July 10 and December 1.
+Proposals for Sabbaticals may be for up to a full year.
+We also accept proposals for short-term visits (2 weeks to 3 months; deadlines on January 1, April 1, July 1 and September 1).
 For more information, please see our website at https://www.nescent.org/science/proposals.php.

 GRADUATE FELLOWSHIPS IN EVOLUTIONARY BIOLOGY AND RELATED FIELDS